Who Wants a Patent? Because they seem to be getting handed out for just about anything.

 So when Facebook received US Patent 7,669,123 this week I was dismayed.
 Patents and the applications filed for them are supposed to describe something unique, and as much as I believe that software is mostly a representation of an idea rather than a thing and therefore shouldn’t generally be patentable at all, Facebook’s patent for “Dynamically providing a news feed about a user of a social network” doesn’t really even describe software.

 Make no mistake: US Patent 7,669,123 describes the use of software, but it doesn’t actually lay out the software being used at all.
-7,669,123 also tells what the use of the software will be, but functionally that use can be described very simply:
+Patent 7,669,123 also tells what the use of the software will be, but functionally that use can be described very simply:

 “We’re going to take information based on a set of criteria that we believe are important to you, decide what’s important, and show (only) that to you“.